omnilaboratory/OmniBOLT-spec/OmniBOLT-04-HTLC-and-Payment-Routing.md

     2 <Alice1> <Bob1> OP_CHECKMULTISIG
 OP_ENDIF
 ```

-Equipt with HTML, the internal transfer of fund `[Alice --(10 USDT in HTLC)--> Bob]` is then an extra unbroadcasted transaction from funding transaction embeded together with [RD1a/BR1a](https://github.com/LightningOnOmnilayer/Omni-BOLT-spec/blob/master/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md#the-commitment_tx-and-commitment_tx_signed-message).
+Equipted with HTLC, the internal transfer of fund `[Alice --(10 USDT in HTLC)--> Bob]` is then an extra unbroadcasted output from funding transaction embeded together with [RD1a/BR1a](https://github.com/LightningOnOmnilayer/Omni-BOLT-spec/blob/master/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md#the-commitment_tx-and-commitment_tx_signed-message).